fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

  2. The Authorization Server validates the `client_id` and `client_secret`.
  3. The Authorization Server responds with an `access_token`.
  4. The Client application can use the `access_token` to call the PoS V10 API.

  5. The PoS V10 API responds.

  > NOTE: Oauth2 client secrets should not be stored in a way, where they can be accessed by someone from outside the integrator organisation.
 > To avoid storing Oauth2 secrets on merchant owned/operated devices, it is possible to ask MobilePay to enable long lived access tokens.
+> Please be aware that we require long lived access tokens to be locked to individual merchants.

 # **Obtaining an access token:**